 Anytime I write a blog post that gets a track back from another post, I look into it.
 I like to see how other blog’s use my post as a resource.

-So when a blog I wrote (6 Subheadings Strategies You Need to Know) received a trackback from another post (Get Easy Scannability with Subheadings), I went to check it out.
+So when a blog I wrote (6 Subheadings Strategies You Need to Know) received a trackback from another post, I went to check it out.
 But I was disappointed to find that my article was not referenced as a resource.
 Instead it was only mentioned at the end of the article under an “Acknowledgement.”

 But even more troubling, I found that my article wasn’t a resource for the blog post — it was the blog post.